Things to Do in Downtown Sevierville, TN | Visit Sevierville

 Also located at 125 Court Avenue, Sevierville, the building provides a picturesque backdrop for the Dolly Parton statue as well as significant monuments honoring veterans, law enforcement, and others on the lawn.

-“Train Tracks” on Bruce Street - The shiny metal rails running the length of Bruce Street in downtown Sevierville serve as a tribute to the Knoxville, Sevierville & Eastern Railway that once serviced the town.
+“Train Tracks” on Bruce Street - The rails running the length of Bruce Street in downtown Sevierville serve as a tribute to the Knoxville, Sevierville & Eastern Railway that once serviced the town.
 Running down Bruce Street from 1916 until 1961, the notoriously slow train (nicknamed the Old Slow and Easy ) delivered goods and travelers.

 Today, pieces of the original railroad can still be seen if you know where to look.
 In downtown Sevierville, find two additional nods to the area’s famous railway – the Tracks of Time sculpture located at 136 Bruce Street, Sevierville, and an interpretive history marker and section of original railway located outside the Sevier County Heritage Museum at 167 Bruce Street, Sevierville.